actix/actix-website/content/docs/errors.md

 }
 ```

-See [the actix-web API documentation](responseerrorimpls) for a full list of
+See [the actix-web API documentation][responseerrorimpls] for a full list of
 foreign implementations for `ResponseError`.

 ## An example of a custom error response